American University of Paris: Accreditation

 The American University of Paris is accredited in the United States by the Middle States Commission on Higher Education.
-The American University of Paris is a non-profit educational institution incorporated in the state of Delaware and licensed by the State Board of Education as a Delaware institution of higher education.
-The American University of Paris is registered in the United States as a 501 (c)(3) not-for-profit organization.

-The university confers Bachelor of Arts, Bachelor of Science, Master of Arts, and Master of Science degrees accredited by the Middle States Association of Colleges and Schools.
-The institution is authorized to offer bachelor's and master's degrees through the State of Delaware.
+The American University of Paris is a non-profit educational university incorporated in the state of Delaware and licensed by the State Board of Education as a Delaware institution of higher education.
+The university confers Bachelor of Arts, Bachelor of Science, Master of Arts, and Master of Science degrees.

 The American University of Paris is declared to the Rectorat de Paris as an établissement privé d'enseignement supérieur libre, and has maintained this right to ouverture since 1964.
 Like other officially US-accredited diplomas, AUP's bachelor's degrees are recognized as an equivalent to the French Licence (BAC+3).
 This allows AUP students to apply for graduate studies within the French higher education system following the completion of their undergraduate degree.

 AUP degrees are also separately recognized by the Ministries of Higher Education in Norway, and Turkey.

 Academics

 Undergraduate programs

-All undergraduate students must complete the Global Liberal Arts Core Curriculum (GLACC) requirements as part of the curriculum at AUP.
+Undergraduate students must complete the Global Liberal Arts Core Curriculum (GLACC) requirements as part of the curriculum at AUP.
 The requirements include the demonstration of knowledge in Science, English, French, Mathematics, and the completion of FirstBridge, an interdisciplinary first-year course.
 The GLACC also includes an experiential learning component, and a Capstone project.

-The university offers 27 majors and 34 minors in its undergraduate program, along with courses covering a variety of other subjects, including Art History, Fine Arts, Environmental Science, Gender Studies, Mathematics and Computer Science, and various languages, including French, Latin, and Ancient Greek.
+The university offers 27 majors and 34 minors in its undergraduate program, along with courses covering a variety of other subjects, including Art History, Fine Arts, Environmental Science, Gender Studies, Mathematics and Computer Science, and various languages, including French, Latin, Arabic, and Ancient Greek.
+Most recently, AUP launched a fashion studies major.

 The university has 8 academic departments: